 When it comes to visualizing your professional career and development in the future, it helps to picture your goals within the next 10 years; the idea is to think about your earning potential and how it conforms to your financial horizon.
 Are you earning enough to support yourself and your loved ones?
 Do you see your current job as being in demand?
 These are the two basic questions you should seek real answers to, and they are intrinsically related to your educational achievement.
 With an associate of arts degree, these questions become easier to answer.

 The truth about the associate of arts (A.A.) degrees is that they can open many doors for those who choose to make college a part of their lives.
 If you are looking for a bottom line, look no further than the employment.
-In September 2019, the unemployment rate declined by 0.2 percentage point to 3.5 percent.
+In March 2023, the unemployment rate declined by 0.2 percentage point to 3.5 percent.
 The last time the rate was this low was in December 1969, when it also was 3.5 percent.
-Over the month, the number of unemployed persons decreased by 275,000 to 5.8 million.
-As for wages and salary, A.A. recipients earned about $200 more per week compared to those with just high school diplomas and an average of $41,496 a year, according to the BLS.
-In some cases, you can earn more than $55,000 per year with these degrees.
+Over the month, the number of unemployed persons increased by 236,000 to 5.8 million.

 Knowing Your Options With A.A.
 Degrees